Highest-Ranked Liberal Arts College for Social Mobility in NYC

 Mount Among the Best on U.S. News & World Report’s 2022 Ranking

-The College of Mount Saint Vincent is ranked #17 among regional universities in the northern U.S. and is first—yes, first—among private, not-for-profit colleges in New York City for social mobility, according to the 2022 Best Colleges rankings issued by U.S. News & World Report.
+The University of Mount Saint Vincent is ranked #17 among regional universities in the northern U.S. and is first—yes, first—among private, not-for-profit colleges in New York City for social mobility, according to the 2022 Best Colleges rankings issued by U.S. News & World Report.

 This remarkable recognition not only speaks to the College’s commitment to providing access to an affordable education, but also to our efforts to retain and graduate our diverse student body into success beyond the Mount.

 “The future of the Mount includes our continued leadership in providing an education that is nationally recognized for creating opportunities for social mobility, and the latest rankings are yet another indication of the College’s growing academic prominence and reputation,” said President Susan R. Burns, Ph.D.
 “At the Mount, we seek the development of the whole person, fostering a robust academic experience that continues to demonstrate why we’re the Right Place on the River.
 We are so proud to serve that mission, and to be recognized for our excellence and success in doing so.”

 An engine for student economic mobility, the College is known as one of the most transformative colleges and universities in the United States.
 It’s no surprise that we’ve been included among the best on U.S. News’ social mobility list since its inception (this is the third year in a row the College has been recognized in that category) and that we’ve continued to climb the ranks on their Best Colleges list—one of the most sought-after rankings among colleges and universities across the nation.
 Currently, the Mount ranks #90 on the 2022 Best Regional Universities North Rankings.
 The rankings include data from more than 1,400 colleges with schools ranked in 17 areas related to academic excellence.